LAlibrary/LAportfolio/README.md

 ## Radio Show Work

-Below are examples of some of the graphics I designed for my radio show, Claws Radio, that is hosts weekly music themes through 22 West Radio, a student-run radio station located at Cal State Long Beach.
+Below are examples of some of the graphics I designed for my radio show, Claws Radio, that hosts weekly music themes through 22 West Radio, a student-run radio station located at Cal State Long Beach.